mozilla-l10n/localizer-documentation/webprojects/SUMO.md

 On Mondays, SUMO developers perform synchronization so:

-* New strings from code and database edits go into sumo-l10n repository and are available in Pontoon.
+* New strings from code and database edits are merged into the sumo-l10n repository and become available in Pontoon for translation.
 * Translated strings from sumo-l10n are pushed to production.

 There are three ways to test the product: